MiladQolami/Mathematical-tools-for-neuroscience/README.md

 # Mathematical-tools-for-neuroscience
-Fundamental mathematical tools will be overviewed with examples in python
+Fundamental mathematical tools will be overviewed with examples in Matlab
 ___

 Mathematical tools have become an essential part of modern neuroscience and inorder to do well in neurosciece everyone needs to learn at least some basice mathematical and computational skills.